iamniteshtiwari/UserManagementFastApi/README.md

 ## step1
-'clone the folder in localhost and open the folder in vscode'
+clone the folder in localhost and open the folder in vscode

 ## step2
-'create the virtual env in your current folder and activate the env folder'
+create the virtual env in your current folder and activate the env folder

 ## step3
-'install the requirments.txt file in env using command "pip install -r requirments.txt".  '
+install the requirments.txt file in env using command "pip install -r requirments.txt".

 ## step4
-"download the tableplus and and create the connection with sqllite and choose folder "user.db". from usermanagementapi folder. "
+download the tableplus and and create the connection with sqllite and choose folder "user.db". from usermanagementapi folder.

 ## step5

-"run command uvicorn main:app --reload"
+run command uvicorn main:app --reload

 ## step6